daniwechsler/finite_state_machines_model/README.md

 The repository contains the python code (model and analysis) and data for:

 Wechsler, D., and J. Bascompte.
-Mechanistic interactions as the origin of modularity in <br /> biological networks.
+Mechanistic interactions as the origin of modularity in biological <br> networks.
+2024.
+Proceedings of the Royal Society B. 10.1098/rspb.2024.0269.
- *unpublished*.

 ```
 modularity_in_biological_networks.zip